RESULTS OF THE FEASIBILITY STUDY OF THE PHYSIO POOL

-In November 2024, the Otago Therapeutic Pool Trust surveyed the public as part of a feasibility study about future options for the Physio Pool.
-The feasibility study is supported by Health New Zealand |Te Whatu Ora and the Dunedin City Council.
+In November 2023, the Otago Therapeutic Pool Trust surveyed the public as part of a feasibility study about future options for the Physio Pool.
+The feasibility study is supported by Health New Zealand | Te Whatu Ora (which owns the Physio Pool) and the Dunedin City Council.
 Most respondents to the survey Pool said they preferred a new hydrotherapy centre over redeveloping the existing Physio Pool.

 People were asked whether they supported the provision of a hydrotherapy pool in Dunedin and, if so, which of three options they preferred – upgrading the current Physio Pool, building a new like-for-like replacement pool on a different site, or building a new pool on a different site with additional features.